Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: A Horizon-free Imitation Gap of TV-AIL

+The first assumption is sound in practice.
+For example, in locomotion control tasks, "good" states mean that the robot can walk well, while "bad" states mean that the robot falls down and cannot recover back.
+Furthermore, the expert action is crucial to maintaining such good status.
+The second assumption is posed to avoid the trivial case where the agents start from a bad absorbing state.
+The third assumption is widely applicable and means that the expert action does not lead to a bad state.
+The last assumption means that non-expert actions lead to transitions into bad states.
+Together, we see that these assumptions hold in practical tasks.
+For instance, in locomotion control tasks, once taking the non-expert (wrong) action, the robot falls and goes into a bad terminal (absorbing) state; refer to \cref{fig:hopper_illustration}.

+While slightly idealized, RBAS MDPs provide the controlled analysis setup to isolate and rigorously investigate the core phenomena of AIL.
+Besides, the properties of RBAS MDPs can be relaxed in the sense that 1). with a small probability, the agent can also transit into good states by taking non-expert actions on good states; 2). with a small probability, the agent can return to good states starting from bad states.
+For interested readers, please refer to \cref{subsubsec:rbas_mdps_extensions} for details.

 A simple example of RBAS MDPs with three states and two actions is shown in \cref{fig:toy_reset_cliff}.
 For this MDP, $s^{1}$ and $s^{2}$ are good states, while $b$ is a bad state.
-Here we use the superscript to indicate the state index, which can avoid the confusion with the time step in the subscript.
-Since there are only two actions, we use colors, rather than the superscript, to distinguish them: $\GREEN{a}$ is the expert action with a reward 1 and $\BLUE{a}$ is the non-expert action with a reward 0.
+Here we use the superscript to indicate the state index, which can avoid confusion with the time step in the subscript.
+Since there are only two actions, we use colors, rather than the superscript, to distinguish them: $\GREEN{a}$ is the expert action and $\BLUE{a}$ is the non-expert action.
 Besides, $H = 2$ is considered in this MDP and transition probabilities are indicated by digits on the arrows in \cref{fig:toy_reset_cliff}.
 The initial state distribution $\rho$ is

 As one can see, if the agent takes the non-expert action $\BLUE{a}$ on a good state, it goes to the bad absorbing state $b$.
 In this case, the imitation gap can be at most $2$.